contact-rui-wu/cdmffd-image-registration/Readme.txt

+This is an image registration Matlab program corresponding to the paper Two and Three Dimensional Image Registration Based on B-Spline Composition and Level Sets (DOI: https://doi.org/10.4208/cicp.OA-2016-0042).
+If you find this code useful for your research, a citation to the above reference would be appreciated.

-This is an image registration Matlab program.
-It contains two main folders, the 2D_multiresolution, and the 3D_multiresolution.
+It contains two main folders,
+the 2D_multiresolution, and the 3D_multiresolution.
 This code works any pair of images provided that they are of the same size.
 Other than the given examples, other images can be used by saving them in the corresponding folder